mathjax/MathJax-docs/options/startup/index.rst

 objects that they set up.
 The initial value of :data:`MathJax` is saved as :attr:`MathJax.config`, and other properties are added to :data:`MathJax` depending on the components that get loaded.
-For example, the `startup` component adds :meth:`MathJax.startup`, which contains the objects that the `startup` module creates, like the input and output jax, the math document object, the DOM adaptor, and so on.
+For example, the `startup` component adds :data:`MathJax.startup`, which contains the objects that the `startup` module creates, like the input and output jax, the math document object, the DOM adaptor, and so on.